-To derive the Solvency II own funds, the subordinated debt and ancillary own funds (unpaid capital) are added as Tier 2 capital (see table above).
+To derive the Solvency II Own Funds, the subordinated debt and ancillary Own Funds (unpaid capital) are added as Tier 2 capital (see table above).
 Tier 1 capital is further adjusted by the reconciliation reserve, which mainly results from the revaluation of liabilities and unrealized asset reserves.

-E.1.3 Position and Changes to Own Funds during 2019
+E.1.3 Position and changes to Own Funds during 2020

-The focus in 2019 has been on maintaining the strong solvency position it had by year end 2018.
+The focus in 2020 has been on maintaining the strong solvency position it had by year end 2019, despite the outbreak of COVID-19.

-The solvency position in 2019 was challenged by chances and risks such as for instance developments on spreads and by the further decreasing interest rates.
-These market developments, that in general can only be partly mitigated, led to a small decrease of the Solvency II ratio in 2019 (see previous section).
-However, the capital strength remains very strong at similar level of 2018, and no further strengthening measures were required.
+The solvency position in 2020 was challenged by chances and risks such as, for instance, developments of spreads and particularly the further decreasing interest rates, which are now lower than ever.
+The economic impacts of COVID-19 outbreak, which in general can only be partly mitigated through the VA, led to a drop of the Solvency II ratio in 2020.
+However, the capital strength remains very strong and comfortably in line with the target ratio, hence no further strengthening measures were required.

-Nevertheless, where possible the company continuously looked for continuous improvements actions to support its solvency position.
-In particular, for 2019 following actions were considered:
+Nevertheless, where possible the company continuously looks for actions to optimise its solvency position.
+In particular, for 2020 following actions were considered: